Gogoxingxing/lc/leetcode.md

 }

-// hash+counting sort: O(mn) time, O(m) space, m is the num of strs, n is the length of strs public class Solution {
+// hash+counting sort: O(mn) time, O(m) space, m is the num of strs, n is the length of strs
+//use hashmap, the key is a string key, we can generate this string key by counting the occurences of each character in a string, for example, "aabcccdd" --> "2a1b3c2d", uniquely represent strings with same number of same character. the value of map is strings with the same stringkey. public class Solution {
     public List<List<String>> groupAnagrams(String[] strs) {
         List<List<String>> res = new ArrayList<>();